 The role of a local bank is to function as a commercial bank within the community environment that it represents.
 A local bank accepts deposits, makes loans and offers other products and services such as trust accounts, credit cards, payment transactions and the issuance of lines of credit.
 However, the primary objective of the local bank is to enhance the community that it resides within.

-Local banks offer a wide array of checking accounts including non interest bearing and interest bearing accounts such as NOW accounts and Money Market Demand Deposit Accounts.
-Since local banks must compete with large money center banks for deposits, these types of banks attempt to offer better service and accommodations.
+Local banks offer a wide array of checking accounts including non-interest bearing and interest-bearing accounts such as NOW accounts and money market deposit accounts.
+Since local banks must compete with large money center banks for deposits, these types of banks attempt to offer better service and accommodations, reveals Greater Manchester Mutual.

 Local banks must also compete with large banks in order to attract time deposit money in the form of certificates of deposit and savings accounts.
 In many cases, the local bank must pay higher interest rates in order to establish new relationships.

 Read More: How to Handle a Checking Account

 All local, regional and large banks attempt to offer a full range of products and services that tend to attract and retain customers.
 Local banks have the added pressure of trying to keep up with the technological changes that are constantly taking place within their industry in order to remain competitive.
 Therefore, local banks often outsource their back office functions to service companies for the handling of such issues as payroll and check processing.